fjvallarino/monomer/tasks.md

   - Add user documentation

 Maybe postponed after release?
+  - Create Tooltip component.
+It just wraps a given component and draws the tooltip with renderOverlay
   - Create Theme widget to override global theme
   - Image widget could also have a ByteString version
   - Compare Cairo/Skia interfaces to make Renderer able to handle future implementations